-The highly cellular soft area in the hollow of the bones where all blood cells are created before circulating in the bloodstream is known as one marrow.
+The highly cellular soft area in the hollow of the bones where all blood cells generate before circulating in the bloodstream is bone marrow.
 The immune system of the body relies heavily on bone marrow.
 As a result, the damaged bone marrow will be unable to produce essential cells, potentially compromising the patients’ overall immunity and resulting in life-threatening infections.

 What is a bone marrow transplant?

 When primary cells in the bone marrow (also known as stem cells since they can develop and mature into multiple cell types) become malignant, it results in a variety of blood cancers.
-These stem cells must be replaced with healthy stem cells from a genetically matched donor for the marrow to begin producing healthy blood cells and the malignancy to be healed.
-Bone marrow transplantation (BMT) or stem cell transplantation are used to describe this technique.
+Healthy stem cells replace these stem cells.
+They are from a genetically matching donor and produce healthy blood cells and heal the malignancy.
+Bone marrow transplantation (BMT) or stem cell transplantation describes this technique.

 Reasons for bone marrow transplantation

 There are several reasons for your doctor to suggest a bone marrow transplant.
-Leukaemia, lymphoma, myelodysplasia, Hodgkin’s disease, multiple myeloma, and disorders that influence the generation of bone marrow cells, such as aplastic anaemia, congenital neutropenia, sickle cell anaemia, POEMS syndrome, and neuroblastoma, are examples of blood malignancies, that might lead to a person getting bone marrow transplant.
+Leukemia, lymphoma, myelodysplasia, Hodgkin’s disease, multiple myeloma, and disorders that influence the generation of bone marrow cells, such as aplastic anemia, congenital neutropenia, sickle cell anemia, POEMS syndrome, and neuroblastoma, are examples of blood malignancies, that might lead to a person getting bone marrow transplant.

 What are the eligibility criteria for donors in bone marrow transplant

 If a person meets the following criteria, they could be a healthy donor for a bone marrow transplant:

 Age: People between the ages of 18 and 60 who are in good health may be good candidates for a bone marrow transplant.